alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ### Previous Studies

 While not direct evidence,
-there is a sizeable volume of literature about the origins of language.
+there is a growing amount of literature about the origins of language.
 [Smillie (1985)](#ref09) models the evolution of early languages on the acquisition of language by children.
 [Hurford (2003)](#ref08) offers a limited view of proto-languages,